-Attend Graduate Student Orientations See page 3 for Orientation Schedule Meet with your advisor/s to form an initial committee Meet with initial committee to discuss course work Complete IACUC Certification and submit certificate of completion to Biology Department (All TAs & all RAs working with vertebrates) See page 48 Attend Lab Safety Seminar and submit certificate of completion to Biology Department Required of all students who conduct research and all students with teaching assignments.
-SPEAK TEST (All International Students) See page 35 Responsible Conduct of Research Training and submit certificate of completion to Biology Department See page 52.
-MS Thesis Program is required.
+Attend Graduate Student Orientations See page 3 for Orientation Schedule Meet with your advisor/s & form an initial committee Meet with initial committee to discuss course work For TAs & all Ras working with vertebrates Complete IACUC Certification and submit certificate of completion to Biology Department See page 46 Attend Lab Safety Webinar and submit certificate of completion to Biology Department Required of all students who conduct research and all students with teaching assignments.
+SPEAK TEST (All International Students) See page 35 Responsible Conduct of Research Training and submit certificate of completion to Biology Department See page 49.
+This requirement extends to all research tracks.